What is crop rotation and why we need it?

 Considering that crop rotation has been around for a significant amount of time in human history, its importance in sustainable farming practices cannot be underestimated.

 However, the relentless pursuit of increased efficiency in agriculture, focusing on maximizing profit per unit area, has led to the emergence of specialization in production.
 And so, only the most profitable crops started being cultivated, leading to simplified crop rotation practices.
-Adding to this was the invention and widespread use of mineral fertilizers, pesticides and genetic modification of plants.
+Adding to this was the invention and widespread use of mineral fertilizers, synthetic pesticides and genetic modification of plants.

 And so, in the industrial agriculture of today we are witness to a single cultivation technology, a standard set of agricultural machinery, and minimal changes in the organization of the process on farms.